Skip to content

 ['_all']

-resolve_kwargs Dict[str, Any]
+resolve_kwargs dict[str, Any]

 Additional kwargs for resolve operation: - model: LLM model to use - blocking_threshold: Threshold for blocking optimization - blocking_conditions: Custom blocking conditions - target_recall: Target recall for optimization (default: 0.95) - estimated_selectivity: Estimated match rate - validate: List of validation expressions - num_retries_on_validate_failure: Number of retries - timeout: Timeout in seconds (default: 120) - max_retries_per_timeout: Max retries per timeout (default: 2)